Adhamabnaser/React-Challenge/README.md

 ## Available Scripts

 In the project directory, you can run:
+### `npm i`
+After open the code from githup, you should download all dependencies and node modules to make this project work in vs code.w
 ### `npm start`

 Runs the app in the development mode.\